 Kanazawa is famous for its old castle town, samurai district, and geisha entertainment districts.
 It has a few interesting museums as well, though its most famous attraction is undoubtedly Kenrokuen, one of Japan’s three best landscape gardens and considered by many to be the most beautiful overall.

 Pictured below is the spectacular Tsuzumi-mon Gate at Kanazawa Station.
-Kanazawa is located by the Sea of Japan so there’s plenty of great seafood to be had there.
+The city is located by the Sea of Japan so there’s plenty of great seafood and sushi in Kanazawa.

 HOW TO GET THERE: Use your pass to go to Kanazawa Station.